 This video shows a screenshot of a news report at the 1:07 mark.
 This is from the first Telegraph article which stated that the SIM cards were registered to a person.
 However, this YouTuber did not include the updated report that was published the following day.
 Similarly, the screenshot with the bullet points appearing at the 1:58 mark is also part of the aforementioned article.
 We also discovered that the clip shown at 2:49 was taken from a report in The New Indian Express.
 This had been published on October 25, 2018, at 12 noon.
 The Telegraph report was published at 6.38 PM, i.e after the police released their statement.

-It is clear from this that the YouTuber made this video after the initial Telegraph piece.
+It is clear that the YouTuber made this video after the initial Telegraph piece.
 However, he did not include any information about the update regarding the SIM cards being legally issued to One Excel under TRAI regulations.

-To sum it up, a two-year-old incident of an alleged SIM card racket is being shared recently with erroneous claims.
+To sum it up, a two-year-old incident of an alleged SIM card racket is being shared with erroneous claims.
 In reality, the cards were legally purchased in bulk by a company to use for promotional purposes.